Frosted glass

 The frosted glass effect can also be achieved by the application of vinyl film, used as a sort of stencil on the glass surface.
 "Photo-resist", or photo-resistant film is also available, which can be produced to mask off the area surrounding a decorative design, or logo on the glass surface.
 A similar effect may also be accomplished with the use of canned frosted glass sprays.

 Recycling issue

-Frosted glass is not suitable for recycling through glass bins.
+As a rule, frosted glass is not suitable for recycling through glass bins.
+This is because the etchants used to produce some frosted glass can leave chemical residue, which can interfere with the recycling process and spoil a whole batch.
+Frosted glass that was not acid-etched but rather produced by sandblasting is recyclable in principle, however, since it can be hard to tell how a given piece of frosted glass was manufactured, most recyclers will reject frosted glass absent a contract with specific assurances.